-There is a new wine gadget on the market vying for your attention.
 According to their website, ‘The Kelvin K2 Smart wine thermometer has been designed to demystify the process of enjoying your wine with its best possible flavour.’
-It does this by giving you guidance on the best serving temperature for your wine and, most importantly, whether your bottle is at this temperature.
-It will keep track of the temperature of your bottle of wine, plus it will let you know by a handy notification to your phone that it is ready.
+It does this by giving you guidance on the best serving temperature for your wine.
+And, most importantly, whether your bottle is at this temperature.
+It will keep track of the temperature of your bottle of wine.
+Plus, it will let you know by a handy notification to your phone that it is ready.

-Simple, yet effective.
-Serving temperature is often something that is misunderstood, particularly in warmer climates where ‘room temperature’ is actually too warm for serving red wines and fine white wines are frequently imbibed too cold.
+Serving temperature is often something that is misunderstood.
+Particularly in warmer climates where ‘room temperature’ is actually too warm for serving red wines and fine white wines are frequently imbibed too cold.

 I have used a wine bottle thermometer before and been less than impressed.
 Albeit, it was a simple and cheap one.
 It never really worked well and was always giving a warmer reading than was accurate.
 So, I was interested to see if this one delivered on its promise.

 I unpacked the Kelvin and got it charged up with a sense of excitement.
 After all, this device is supposed to make sure that my wine experience was dramatically enhanced.
-I had a friend coming over, so I wanted to open a bottle of Non-vintage Champagne so I put the wine in the fridge and got the Kelvin up and running.
+I had a friend coming over, and I wanted to open a bottle of Non-vintage Champagne.
+So I put the wine in the fridge and got the Kelvin up and running.

 The first thing I noticed was that I could not find sparkling wine of any kind on the basic selection menu.
-I then searched for Champagne (either vintage or non-vintage) as an option in the search field and there was no recommendations for Champagne or any sparkling wine that I could find.
-Now, as a wine educator, I am very aware of the correct temperature range for serving different types wines so I just chose something in the same range and went from there.
+I then searched for Champagne (either vintage or non-vintage) as an option in the search field.
+There were no recommendations for Champagne or any sparkling wine that I could find.
+Now, as a wine educator, I am very aware of the correct temperature range for serving different types wines.
+To overcome this, I just chose something in the same range and went from there.

 Was the Kelvin inaccurate?
 This was like an instant replay of my experience with my previous bottle thermometer.
 Well, that was easy to check, I got out my trusty room thermometer and left it in that section of the fridge.
 Kelvin was correct!!!
 (Thank you Kelvin) That section of my fridge was not as cold as other sections.
 Obviously, I needed to turn my fridge down a few degrees.

-Despite this false start, we did enjoy our fizz and ‘Kelvin’ became a discussion point as we watched the temperature rise on the bottle.
+Despite this false start, we did enjoy our fizz.
+Unsurprisingly, ‘Kelvin’ became a discussion point as we watched the temperature rise on the bottle.

-On the second night and with fridge duly adjusted, I tested my new mate ‘Kelvin’ with a bottle of Cotes du Provence Rose.
+On the second night and with fridge duly adjusted, I again tested my new mate ‘Kelvin’.
+This time with a bottle of Cotes du Provence Rose.
 This time, we had success!!
 I got the temperature right and the wine was drinking as it should.
 The app worked as expected with an acceptable degree of accuracy.

-I did then go on to use it on a red wine from my wine cupboard, which Kelvin recommended a light chilling to bring it down a degree or two.
+I did then go on to use it on a red wine from my wine cupboard.
+Here Kelvin recommended a light chilling to bring it down a degree or two.
 It was indeed a better wine for that fridge time.

 So now, that I have solved my fridge’s performance issues, I can happily share some pros & cons from my experience.